 Merger with Schreck Brignone

-The firm was involved in the building of The Pinnacle at City Park South, a winner of NAIOP’s Development of the Year, and another example of the role of the firm in the revitalization and urban renewal of Denver.
+The firm is involved in the building of The Pinnacle at City Park South, a winner of NAIOP’s Development of the Year, and another example of the role of the firm in the revitalization and urban renewal of Denver.

 Merger with Hatch & Parent